Icinga/icinga2/doc/10-icinga-template-library.md

 Name                    | Description
 ------------------------|--------------
-vmware_host             | **Required.** ESX or ESXi hostname. vmware_sslport          | **Optional.** SSL port connection.
-Defaults to "443".
-vmware_ignoreunknown    | **Optional.** Sometimes 3 (unknown) is returned from a component.
+vmware_host             | **Required.** ESX or ESXi hostname. vmware_datacenter       | **Optional.** Datacenter/vCenter hostname.
+In case the check is done through a Datacenter/vCenter host. vmware_sslport          | **Optional.** SSL port connection.
+Defaults to "443". vmware_ignoreunknown    | **Optional.** Sometimes 3 (unknown) is returned from a component.
 But the check itself is ok.
 With this option the plugin will return OK (0) instead of UNKNOWN (3).
 Defaults to "false". vmware_ignorewarning    | **Optional.** Sometimes 2 (warning) is returned from a component.
 But the check itself is ok (from an operator view).
 With this option the plugin will return OK (0) instead of WARNING (1).
 Defaults to "false".